mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Dog fouling by lamppost on inside pavement, 18th September :- [8183204](https://www.fixmystreet.com/report/8183204)
 - The street drain is completely full of debris and weeds.
 And the cross road rain catcher is also full of debris., 18th September :- [8183175](https://www.fixmystreet.com/report/8183175)
 - There is no sign here, 18th September :- [8183146](https://www.fixmystreet.com/report/8183146)
-- Street lights out to the north and south of the roundabout, 18th September :- [8182955](https://www.fixmystreet.com/report/8182955)
-- The sign for University of Gloucestershire Park Campus has been twisted through 90° so it points South down Shurdington Road instead of indicating the left turn down Moorend Park Road at the traffic lights, 18th September :- [8182938](https://www.fixmystreet.com/report/8182938)

 <!-- fix_marker ends -->